CITY OF INDIANAPOLIS NEIGHBORHOOD GRANT PROGRAM

 The City of Indianapolis Neighborhood Grants Program is designed to support the engagement, collective action, and increased development of all neighborhoods and neighborhood-based organizations.
 This program seeks to reinforce the strengths and assets within Indianapolis’ neighborhoods by providing financial resources for projects and activities that are designed to increase resident engagement, promote neighborhood action, and establish new and stronger relationships among neighbors, grassroots organizations, and other stakeholders.

 Applicants may request grants from $2,500 to $10,000.
 Applicants must provide proper documentation of project expenditures greater than or equal to the amount requested within 12 months from the receipt of grant funds.

-Please note: There will be a 2nd round of grants in 2022!
-The application will be released in October, with mandatory workshops on October 26 and November 4.
-Applications will be due in November, and award announcements will be made by December 15.
+Note: Applications are no longer being accepted for Round 1.
+There will be a 2nd round of grants in 2022!
+The application will be released in October; interested applicants must attend one of two mandatory workshops.
+Applications will be due in November, and award announcements will be made in December.